Dress You Up

 "Dress You Up" is a song by American singer Madonna from her second studio album, Like a Virgin (1984).
-It was released as the album's final single on July 24, 1985, by Sire Records.
-Written by Andrea LaRusso and Peggy Stanziale, and produced by Nile Rodgers, who also played guitar on the track, it was the final song to be added to the album.
+It was released as the album's final single on July 31, 1985, by Sire Records.
+Composed by Andrea LaRusso with lyrics by Peggy Stanziale, and produced by Nile Rodgers, who also played guitar on the track, it was the final song to be added to the album.
 Rodgers had asked the writers to compose something similar to the work of his band Chic but, due to LaRusso and Stanziale being busy with other projects, the composition took time.
-When the lyrics were submitted, the producer initially rejected them, as he felt there was no time to compose a melody; Madonna, however, liked the lyrics and convinced him to included the song on Like a Virgin.
+When the lyrics were submitted, the producer initially rejected them, as he felt there was no time to compose a melody; Madonna, however, liked the lyrics and convinced him to include the song on Like a Virgin.
 Musically, "Dress You Up" is a dance-pop song whose lyrics are an extended metaphor for fashion and lust, comparing dressing up with passion.

 Upon release, the song was positively received by music critics, with some deeming it "irresistible"; in retrospective reviews, it is now considered one of Madonna's best singles.
 Despite positive feedback, "Dress You Up" was added to the Parents Music Resource Center's "Filthy Fifteen" list due to the sexual innuendo on its lyrics.
 It fared well commercially, becoming the singer's sixth consecutive top-five single in the United States' Billboard Hot 100.
-Overseas, it peaked within the top-ten in Australia, Belgium, Canada, Ireland, New Zealand, and the United Kingdom.
-"Dress You Up" has been included in four of Madonna's concert tours, the last being 2015–2016's Rebel Heart Tour; the performance from The Virgin Tour (1985) was released as music video to promote its home video release.
+Overseas, it peaked within the top ten in Australia, Belgium, Canada, Ireland, New Zealand, and the United Kingdom.
+"Dress You Up" has been included in four of Madonna's concert tours, the last being 2015–2016's Rebel Heart Tour; the performance from the Virgin Tour (1985) was released as music video to promote its home video release.
 "Dress You Up" was used in a 1999 Gap TV spot, and covered by the cast of Glee in 2013.